Wilkes-Jahleel-Martinez-Fleming/GladiatorArena/README.md

+1.0 VERSION are files: updatedClient.go and updatedServer.go

+2.0 VERSION with ATB combat are files: updatedClientATB.go and updatedServerATB.go

 This README will be updated with progress.

 added first revision of code as separate instances. next step is to implement code together to create simple game simulation between 2 players.